 Uncontrolled asthma is classified as a risk factor; thus, asthma control with appropriate medications should be a major goal in such patients.
 Although asthma is most often multi-factorial, allergies may play a significant role in the pathogenesis of their disease.
 In particular, during months when seasonal allergies become common, asthma control according to current guidelines should be undertaken.

 There has been no scientific evidence that allergy treatments either increase susceptibility to SARS‐CoV‐2 or the severity of COVID‐19 disease.
-Pediatric allergists should treat patients with allergic asthma, allergic rhinitis, or other allergy conditions according to usual guidelines.
+Paediatric allergists should treat patients with allergic asthma, allergic rhinitis, or other allergy conditions according to usual guidelines.

 There is a theoretical risk that infection with COVID-19 in a child with asthma may increase the risk of pneumonia or acute respiratory disease.
 As a result, the CDC lists moderate to severe asthma as a risk factor for COVID-19 morbidity and mortality.
 However, to date the literature is ambiguous on whether pre-existing asthma increases the risk of either COVID-19 infection or morbidity/mortality owing to COVID-19 in children.

-Although there is a paucity of literature on pediatric risk factors, the case series to date from Wuhan on hospitalized pediatric cases do not list asthma as a pre-existing risk factor for morbidity or mortality.
+Although there is a paucity of literature on paediatric risk factors, the case series to date from Wuhan on hospitalized paediatric cases do not list asthma as a pre-existing risk factor for morbidity or mortality.
 It is further reassuring that children seem to be at a lesser risk of COVID-19 morbidity and mortality than the adult population in general, although severe infection still can occur.
 The CDC morbidity and mortality report notes that among the 149,082 reported US cases of COVID-19 for which age is known, only 2,572 (1.7%) occurred in children 18 years of age and younger.
-Although among the patients with information on underlying conditions, 23% had at least 1 underlying condition such as asthma, only 5.7% of children infected with COVID-19 required hospitalization [compared with 10% of adults aged 18-64 years] and only 3 deaths were reported in children: <1% of pediatric cases.
+Although among the patients with information on underlying conditions, 23% had at least 1 underlying condition such as asthma, only 5.7% of children infected with COVID-19 required hospitalization [compared with 10% of adults aged 18-64 years] and only 3 deaths were reported in children: <1% of paediatric cases.
 In a case series from China of 72,000 cases, approximately 1% were children aged 0-18 years of age with only 1 death reported in the adolescent population, and none in children under 10 years of age.

 In summary, based on available information to date, it is unclear whether there is a significantly increased risk of COVID-19 morbidity among children with asthma.
 It is also unknown whether asthma medications such as high-dose inhaled corticosteroids or asthma biological therapies pose a risk in managing COVID-19 infections.
-Before any definitive conclusions can be drawn, larger scale data are required from pediatric populations, and from heterogeneous locations that have been impacted by COVID-19.
+Before any definitive conclusions can be drawn, larger scale data are required from paediatric populations, and from heterogeneous locations that have been impacted by COVID-19.
 It also remains unclear if COVID-19 increases the risk of asthma exacerbations.
 As a result, good asthma control is essential as a precautionary measure during this time.

 In addition to the current burden of COVID-19, the spring season is often a time for asthma exacerbations owing to emergence of seasonal aeroallergens, and other respiratory viruses.
 The best way to prevent an exacerbation is consistent proper use of medicines to control asthma such as inhaled corticosteroids and/or montelukast.
 As a result, children should remain on their current asthma medications during the COVID-19 outbreak.
 This recommendation is supported by multiple international organizations, including the CDC, the Global Initiative for Asthma, and the North American consensus guideline on allergy care during the COVID outbreak.